cncf/techdocs/analyses/0012-TUF/TUF-analysis.md

 - There is an overview section explaining what TUF is and its use cases.
 The features, the metadata and roles are well explained with examples for each metadata.

-- Repetition of content on different pages
+- Repetition of content on different pages makes content confusing

 - Content needs to be re-organised to make it easier to follow

-- No tutorials for specific feature implementation.
+- Docs do not have tutorials for specific feature implementation.
 But, there are videos explaining various use cases.

-- No specific task-based guide for features.
+- There are not specific task-based guides for features.
 The available guide for  implementing the specification is part of a larger document labelled 'Specification latest'

-- There's a FAQ and reporting issues sections for troubleshooting.
+- There is a FAQ and reporting issues sections for troubleshooting.

-- There's an API reference for multiple TUF APIs
+- There is a a well detailed API reference for multiple TUF APIs

-- README on documentation repo is empty with no information about it's content.
+- README on theupdateframework.io
+repo is empty with little information about content of the repo.

 #### New user content

+- There is a 'Getting started' section on the website but it contains information about other features.

+- The documentation repo does not have a contributor guide for new users

+- There isin't any documentation labeled 'Installation guide'.
+Instead, Installation instructions are part of a larger document labelled The Upadte Framework specification (latest)

+- TUF docs do not provide information about application-specific/OS functionality in system updates.
+Instead it states that TUF provides a secure way for applications to obtain and verify files being distributed by trusted parties.

+- There is sample code in the content that can be easily copy-pastable on other platforms.